Skip to Main Content Skip to Footer Content

 Adjusting car mirrors for maximum visibility and safety

-How to Adjust Your Car Mirrors
+How to Adjust Car Mirrors

 Carmakers have recently started offering blind-spot detection systems employing cameras and/or radar to scan behind the vehicle while backing up and the adjacent lanes while driving to improve safety.
 Unfortunately, only the newest car models come with these expensive features.
 For the rest of us, good old rear and side view mirrors are the only options.
+Learning how to adjust your car mirrors is quick and easy.
+Below we dive into how to adjust all car mirrors on your vehicle.

-Adjust the Rear View Mirror
+How to Adjust Rear View Mirrors

-If you stand 6 feet or taller, you may want to reposition the rear view mirror upside down.
-This raises the bottom of the mirror 1 to 2 inches and can substantially reduce a major blind spot that many taller drivers experience.
+This car mirror is intended to provide a clear view of the lane behind you.
+Adjust it so the entire rear window is visible from the driver’s seat without needing to move your head.
+If you stand 6 feet or taller, you may want to reposition the rear-view mirror upside down.
+This raises the bottom of the car mirror 1 to 2 inches and can substantially reduce a major blind spot that many taller drivers experience.

-Adjust Side View Mirrors
+How to Adjust Side Mirrors in Your Car

-To properly adjust your side view mirrors:
+To properly adjust side view mirrors:

 • Lean to the left and rest your head on the window.
 Adjust the driver’s side view mirror so only a sliver of your car’s side is visible from this position.